 Amber helps hire, train and grow the people that make Bernie’s Book Bank an amazing place to volunteer and work.
 She loves going home each night knowing we added something great to this world, making some children incredibly happy by introducing them to books.
 Amber’s favorite book is “The Monster At The End Of This Book” by Jon Stone.

 Sarna ensures that everyone knows about Bernie’s Book Bank, the incredible children we serve and our generous supporters.
 She loves seeing the children we serve receive our books and notes that her co-workers are pretty fun, too.
 Sarna’s favorite children’s books is “Alexander and the Terrible, Horrible, No Good, Very Bad Day” by Judith Viorst.

-Christina Holt, Event Manager
+Christina Holt, Development Events Manager

 Volunteer Services Team

 The Volunteer Services Team is the heart and soul of volunteer sessions at Bernie’s Book Bank.
 They welcome volunteers into the processing center, provide thorough training for each task and ensure that everyone is having a fun, safe and impactful volunteer experience.